ntustison/Histograms/Text/intro.md

 [^1]: The prior knowledge for histogram mapping is the general machine learning heuristic of clustering samples based on the minimizing within-class distance while simultaneously maximizing the between-class distance.
-In the case of k-means, this "distance" is the intensity variance as optimizing based on the Euclidean distance is NP-hard.
+In the case of k-means, this "distance" is the intensity variance.

 Histogram-based optimization is used in conjunction with spatial considerations in the approach detailed in [@Tustison:2011aa].
 Based on a well-established